severin-lemaignan/dorothy-reporting/dorothy-report.md

 files, it can be replayed in the exact same conditions as it has been recorded.
-All the video streams use calibrated cameras; only the raw RGB and depth video streams are stored in the dataset, Section \[postprocessing\] discusses how to reconstruct from them calibrated streams and 3D point clouds.
+All the video streams use calibrated cameras; only the raw RGB and depth video streams are stored in the dataset,

   **Domain**       **Type**                 **Details**
   ---------------- ------------------------ -----------------------------------------